FruitbatM/explore-national-parks-of-japan/README.md

 - All images are sized and compressed for the best user experience.

 ### Logo
+- I used [Canva](https://www.canva.com/) to design the custom logo.
+- Add logo image here -

 ### Icons
-- I used several icons to improve the website's UX from [Font Awesome](https://fontawesome.com/)
+- I used several icons to improve the website's UX from [Font Awesome](https://fontawesome.com/).

 # Features
-Explore National Parks of Japan is built to be fully responsive mobile-first website.
+Explore National Parks of Japan will be built to be fully responsive mobile-first website.
+This will be primarily achieved by utilizing the Bootstrap's grid system.
+The website will be a single page website separated in four sections: 'explore', 'map', 'weather' and 'contact'.
+Website will have a full screen overlay navigation which will allow user to easily navigate to each section.
+Also, back to top arrow button ('arrow 2 top') will allow to easily navigate to the top of the page.

 ## Existing Features
+- Overlay navigation

+- Responsiveness

+- Hero image

+- Interactive

+- Social media

+- Map

+- Weather

 ## Future Implementation
+- Newsletter subscrption
+- Creating 404 error page
+- Expand content with places to stay and things to do

 # Technologies
 ## Languages